mtkld/nvpbase/README.md

 You clone this repo, remove my components and replace with your own.
 Then upload your version of NVPBase to your own repository.
 You can then use that as a base for your own Neovim configuration.

+## Note

+If a submodule is changed and pushed, the base need to have its commit pointers updated, or it will point to the old commit of the submodule.
+This is done by running the `./src/sync-all` script.

 ## Install

 Neovim defaults to running `~/.config/nvim/init.lua` as the main configuration file.
 This is where you should set the path to your NVPBase base directory.